 She says the line “Nobody ever thinks about the Henchman’s family.”

 When the henchmen are humans, no matter how evil their leader, you have to make a decision.
-Do you have your Protagonist kill them, or are they allowed to live.
+Do you have your Protagonist killing henchmen, or are they allowed to live.
 If the Protagonist kills them, then the character your audience is supposed to root for and support is willing to take multiple human lives without much consideration.
 If the henchmen are allowed to live, you can’t logistically have too many of them, and your Protagonist is weakened.

-A Morally Complex Protagonist
+A Morally Complex Protagonist Killing Henchmen

 If you’re writing a James Bond style Protagonist, the henchmen’s deaths aren’t as big a problem.
 James Bond is morally complex, he’s not just pure, so murder is part of the package.

-However, even a character like Batman, who is similar in many ways, has issues with the henchmen.
+However, even a character like Batman, who is similar in many ways, has issues with killing henchmen.
 When Batman is busy killing everybody audiences object.
 He’s not supposed to do that, he’s morally complex but he’s not a murderer.

 Having human henchmen raises questions and moral issues that can derail an audience if they’re ignored, or swamp a story if they’re dealt with.